A Familiar Centre Piece Without the Cruelty

 1. Prepare the stuffing according to the instructions & set aside.

-2. Press the tofu to remove excess water.
-Add to a blender with all the wet ingredients & blend until completely smooth.
+2. Press the tofu gently to remove excess water.
+Add to a blender with all the wet ingredients & blend until completely smooth mixture.
 This helps avoid a grainy texture.

-3. Add the dry ingredients except vital wheat gluten & blend until smooth.
+3. Add the dry ingredients EXCEPT the vital wheat gluten & blend again until smooth.

 4. With the blender running slowly, add the vital wheat gluten a little at a time.
 Blend for 1 to 2 minutes until just combined.
-Do not overmix.
+Do not overmix as it will become tough & porous.

 5. Divide the dough in half.
-Shape one half into a flat oval on greased baking paper & add a thin layer of stuffing to the centre.
+Shape one half into a flat oval on greased baking paper & add a 1cm layer of stuffing to the centre.

 6. Shape the second half into another oval & place on top.
 Seal the edges and shape into a roast.
-Sprinkle with seasoning.
+Brush with olive oil and sprinkle with seasoning.

-7. Wrap tightly in foil and bake at 180°C (350°F) for 45 minutes, keeping it well sealed to retain moisture.
+7. Wrap tightly in baking paper then foil and bake at 180°C (350°F) for 45 minutes, keeping it well sealed to retain moisture.

-8. Remove the foil, cover with wet rice paper, re-season, & bake uncovered for 15 to 20 minutes until golden & crisp.
+8. Remove the foil, cover with wet rice paper, brush with oil, re-season, & bake uncovered for 15 to 20 minutes until golden & crisp.